 Using Bluetooth 5.0, a Beacon on the Oregon shore should reach a mile or more… especially if a small 12db panel antenna boosts the effective power of the Beacon.
 No internet connection necessary.
 No WiFi.
 The phone’s data connection makes the link to the web app page.

 Bluetooth 5 incorporates a Flooding Mesh, which is a networking technique where every incoming packet to one (lighting) node is repeated to all connected nodes.
 The main BLE scanning and advertising Beacon on the Oregon side means that every received packet is broadcast again, until the packet reaches the destination node.
+It’s all about advertising and location.

+Location.
+Location.
+Location.
 We own the waterfront.
-No apps.

 The waterproof LEDs could be draped over a series of 12 ft poles, near the waterline.
 It could extend some 50-100 feet, near the river’s edge.
 Alternately, a series of 4x4s could be laid along the 45 degree slant of the river bank.
 Each 4×4 would have a number of translucent “quills” (for the LEDs).
 Projection mapping would require a large water screen from a fireboat or small barge.